OsomePteLtd/principles/src/frontend.md

 ## Module federation project structure (for services which exports Components)

-Same as above but with some new folders:
+Same as above but with some new directory:

 ```
 src/